Table of Content

 Learn More: Taskip vs Bonsai – Which One Helps You Work Smarter in 2025?

-- Complete CRM to manage leads, clients, and deals
+- Complete CRM to manage leads, clients, and deals in a visual pipeline

-- Proposal and contract builder with e-signatures
+- Proposal and contract builder with e-signatures and auto-follow-ups

-- Professional invoicing with online payments
+- Professional invoicing with Stripe, PayPal, and Razorpay integration

-- Branded client portal for transparency
+- Branded client portal with real-time project visibility

 - Workflow automation to eliminate repetitive tasks